 The good news is that no matter what type of loans you have, this section will provide you with plenty of information about repayment plans.
 Know the basics upfront.

 - Loan servicers: This is a company assigned to you by the U.S. Department of Education that will maintain your loan on their behalf.
 You will need to contact them about repayment options, billing, etc.

 - Timing: You don’t have to begin repaying your loans until after you finish college or drop below half-time enrollment.
 However, if you are a recipient of PLUS Loans, you must start repaying as soon as you have received the last disbursement.

 - Grace periods: There is a grace period for all students who are recipients of Direct Subsidized or Direct Unsubsidized Loans.
 This is a six-month period after you graduate, leave school, or drop below half-time enrollment before you must begin repaying your loans.
-Most loans will begin to accrue interest during this period.
+Loans may begin to accrue interest during this period.
 For a Perkins Loan, the grace period is nine months.